sharmakhushi18/flight-delay-alert-api/README.md

 ## 💡 Key Design Decisions

 **Why `@Transactional` on status update?**
-Seat decrement, status change, and alert generation must all succeed together — or all rollback together.
+Status change and alert generation must all succeed together — or rollback together.
 This ensures data consistency even if the server crashes mid-operation.

 **Why Enum for FlightStatus?**
 Prevents invalid string values at compile time.
 The state machine logic becomes clean and readable — invalid transitions are caught before they reach the database.

-**Why auto-trigger alerts?**
+**Why auto-trigger alerts + email?**
-Alerts are a side effect of status change — not a separate manual step.
+Alerts and emails are side effects of status change — not separate manual steps.
 This reflects real-world event-driven behavior where one action automatically triggers downstream effects.

+**Why try-catch around email sending?**
+Email failure should never prevent alert from being saved in DB.
+Alert persistence is guaranteed even if SMTP fails temporarily.

 **Why unique constraints on flightNumber, email, passport?**
 Duplicate prevention must happen at the database level — not just the application level.
 If two requests arrive simultaneously, only the database constraint guarantees one will fail cleanly.